nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 Restructured Text, from which print-quality HTML and PDF documentation are generated using the Sphinx Python application.
-The source code is tested using the Nose Python testing framework to ensure robustness and to allow for easier code mainenance.
+The source code is tested using the Nose Python testing framework to ensure robustness and to allow for easier code maintenance.
 Using IPython, Nipype can be used interactively or in a distributed computing mode.
 Nipype is released frequently to provide users with prompt bug fixes and feature updates, and has a release cycle of every two months.
 Figure 1 shows